 When the homeowner meet with their foreclosure defense attorney it is imperative that you provide the attorney with all of the documents and/or communications you received from the lender.
 It is important that you also provide the foreclosure defense attorney with a copy of the mortgage note and/or the loan agreement that was entered with the lender.
 It is also important that you provide the attorney will all records that you possess to establish a payment history to the lender.

 During the course of the foreclosure lawsuit, the homeowner should always submit the documents that the Court demands.
 Although it may be a daunting experience to constantly submit the same documents over and over and over again, homeowners cannot and should not give up.
 This is your chance to save your home.
 Always follow the Court’s directions.
 If the Judge or Special Referee orders or directs a homeowner to provide tax returns, pay stubs, utility bills, leases, a release for your tax records, or any other set of documents by a date certain, do it.
 As much as you do not want to be a litigant in a foreclosure proceeding, the last thing you want to do is not comply with the Court’s directive and receive an adverse ruling.

-If you are facing foreclosure, it is in your best interest to contact a foreclosure defense attorney immediately.
+If you are facing foreclosure, it is in your best interest to contact a New York foreclosure attorney immediately.
 Through proper legal representation you may be able to stay in your house for a significant amount of time while at the same time applying for a loan modification that makes financial sense to you.
 You may even win your Foreclosure case.
-Homeowners who need New York Foreclosure Defense Lawyer can rely on attorneys at the Law Office of Dimitrios Kourouklis, Ph.D.
+Homeowners who need New York Foreclosure Defense Lawyer can rely on the New York foreclosure attorneys at the Law Office of Dimitrios Kourouklis, Ph.D.
 We will handle every aspect of your case – from start to finish.
 Without a defense attorney the bank/ lender has a distinct advantage and may remove you from your home in a very short time.
 Do not hesitate because time may be of the essence.